docker/docs/docker-hub/webhooks.md

 title: Docker Hub Webhooks
 ---

-You can use Webhooks to cause an action in another service in response to a push event in the repository.
+You can use webhooks to cause an action in another service in response to a push event in the repository.
 Webhooks are POST requests sent to a URL you define in Docker Hub.

-Configure Webhooks via the "Webhooks" tab on your Docker Hub repository:
+Configure webhooks through the "Webhooks" tab on your Docker Hub repository:

 ![Webhooks Page](images/webhooks-empty.png)

 ### Creating Webhooks

-To create a Webhook, visit the Webhooks tab for your repository.
+To create a webhook, visit the webhooks tab for your repository.
 Then:
-1. Provide a name for the Webhooks
+1. Provide a name for the webhooks
-2. Provide a destination Webhook URL.
+2. Provide a destination webhook URL.
 This is where webhook POST requests will be delivered:

 ![Webhooks Create](images/webhooks-create.png)

 ### Viewing Webhook Delivery History

-You can view Webhook Delivery History by clicking on the submenu of the Webhook and then clicking "View History"
+You can view Webhook Delivery History by clicking on the submenu of the webhook and then clicking "View History"

 ![Webhooks View History](images/webhooks-submenu.png)

-You can then view the delivery history, and wether delivering the POST request was successful or failed:
+You can then view the delivery history, and whether delivering the POST request was successful or failed:

 ![Webhooks History](images/webhooks-history.png)